-The year 2017 has seen some amazing machinery come our way, and with the medium SUV category still topping the charts, it’s time for us to break down our top five.
+The year 2017 has seen some amazing machinery come our way, and with the midsize SUV category still topping the charts, it’s time for us to break down our top five.

 Having spent hundreds of hours behind the wheel in all of these machines, we’re happy to recommend these five as the best in class.